This is perhaps the best longboarding wave in San Diego. Surfing Tourmaline Beach gets its reputation for both longboarding and beginner surfers.

 Tourmaline Surf Spot Review4.5 out of 5.0 stars

 Accessibility: It doesn’t get much easier than this.
 Tourmaline has a large lot with plentiful parking and a short walk to the beach.
 At times, the lot is full when busy so you have to park across the street.4.5 out of 5.0 stars

 Waves: If you like longboarding or you are a beginner, this wave is perfect.
 I didn’t give this category a 5 out 5 because not everyone likes longboarding.2.8 out of 5.0 stars

 Crowd: Tourmaline surfing beach gets very crowded during summer and when the surf is good.
 Fortunately, the crowd is friendly.4.5 out of 5.0 stars

 Scenery: Beautiful setting flanked by the bluffs of Bird Rock to the South with an expansive view of Pacific Beach and Crystal Pier to the North.4.3 out of 5.0 stars

-OVERALL: Tourmaline Surf Spot is the ideal wave for longboarders or for those still learning to surf.
+OVERALL: Tourmaline Surf Park is the ideal wave for longboarders or for those still learning to surf.
 Mellow, fun waves for days!

 Bottomline: Is Tourmaline in our top 10 surf spots in San Diego?
 Yes!
 Check the other top spots here.